David-Else/developer-workstation-setup-script-debian/README.md

   git config --global commit.gpgsign true
   ```

+- Remove the apt version of `yt-dlp` that may have been auto installed, a newer version was installed using pipx.

 # FAQ

 If you would like to use Code for things that Helix still struggles with (like debugging), and still use all the modal keyboard shortcuts, I suggest installing `silverquark.dancehelix` or `asvetliakov.vscode-neovim` and using these settings: